-Cuomo leads inaugural Second Avenue subway ride
+Second Avenue subway's inaugural ride led by Cuomo on New Year's Eve - amNewYork

 It was the party planned for a century.

-Gov. Andrew Cuomo and MTA Chairman Tom Prendergast hosted elected officials, including Mayor Bill de Blasio, and others for a New Year's Eve subway soirée at the new 72nd Street station on Second Avenue.
+Gov. Andrew M. Cuomo and MTA Chairman Tom Prendergast hosted elected officials, including Mayor Bill de Blasio and others for a New Year’s Eve subway soiree at the new 72nd Street station on Second Avenue.

 Guests, including labor representatives and transit advocates, packed onto the station’s mezzanine to toast the completion of the avenue’s three new stations at 72nd, 86th and 96th streets, slated to officially open to the public before noon on Jan.
 1 — nearly 96 years after the idea to run a train under the avenue was first pitched.